relstar911/startup-pitch-deck/README.md

 ## Usage

 1. Fill out the startup information form on the home page.
-2. Click "Generate Slide" to create your AI-powered pitch deck slide.
+2. Click "Generate Slides" to create your AI-powered pitch deck.
 3. View and interact with your generated slide presentation.
+4. Use the theme selector to change the presentation style.
+5. Export your pitch deck to PDF or save it for later.
+6. Access the dashboard to manage all your saved pitch decks.

 ## Technologies Used